Flashforge AD5X: Multi-Color FDM 3D Printer with High-Speed Printing and Auto Leveling

 Silk PLA Print Sample: A multi-color winged horse model was printed in 33.1 hours.

-Flashforge AD5X prints a multicolor horse model in 33.1h, 22.7% faster than others at 40.6h, highlighting speed in print time comparison chart.
+Flashforge AD5X prints a silk PLA horse model 22.7% faster at 33.1h, compared to 40.6h for others, featuring a speed comparison chart.

 PLA Print Sample: A mechanical bee with black, silver, orange, and translucent blue parts was printed in 12.2 hours.